 For most backpackers their small carry on backpack should suffice for this and you should keep it prepared as such when you are travelling from destination to destination.
 It is a small pack, wont be cumbersome in any way when you are trying to move quickly and it should include all your essentials, some money and your emergency card, your passport and other important documents, your phone and charger and a change of clothes.
 Basically anything and everything you will need to get to safety and survive for a day or two.

 Create a mental map.

-This is something that will take a little getting used to, and I freely admit that it isn’t a way of thinking that comes naturally to a lot of people, but it is definitely worth taking just a few minutes to think about.
+This is something that will take a little getting used to, and I freely admit that it isn’t a way of thinking that comes naturally to a lot of people, but you do get used to it.
+In time it becomes natural and it is definitely worth taking just a few minutes to think about.
 When the proverbial hits, you’ll be glad you did.

 Keep up to date with government warnings.

 There are a whole variety of reasons why you should take government travel safety warnings with a pinch of salt, but that doesn’t mean that you should ignore them completely.
 Situations can often change quickly and if a safety advisory changes then that may be a good indicator to start increasing your awareness of your situation and surroundings.
 The UK government’s Foreign Travel Advice page is a good place to start.

 Keep in touch.